 - 1. The school should be notified prior to 9:00am for each day's absence.
 Please call the main office at 918- 363-8298 and give the student's name, grade/homeroom and reason for absence.
 This information will be recorded and used to determine if the absence is either excused or unexcused.
-If your child is absent and the office is not notified, the absence cannot be excused. - 2.
+If your child is absent and the office is not notified, the absence cannot be excused unless a doctor note is provided. - 2.
 If your child is absent for two or more days, please request that the student's assignments be provided for the student.
 It is the responsibility of your child to make up the missed assignments during their absence.
-All assignments must be completed and returned upon your child's return to school.
+All assignments must be completed and returned.
 You may request the assignments by calling the office at 918-363-8298 and giving the student's name, grade/homeroom and asking for assignments plus any related materials the student should have received during the absence.
 Parents should not interrupt class to request missed assignments.
 Teachers will need time to gather the assignments and prepare any additional information your child might need to complete the assignments.
-If you do not request assignments, your child will be given one day to make up missed assignments for each day absent up to a total of five days. - 3.
-Students who miss more than three consecutive days with an illness will be required to submit a doctor's note and release upon returning to school.
-Assignment completion for long extended absences that require special needs should be agreed upon by the student, parent, teacher and principal. - 4.
-Doctors notes will need to be provided for any doctor visits attended during school hours to ensure they do not count towards the 10 days of unexcused absences that will lead to truancy.
+If you do not request assignments, your child will be given one day to make up missed assignments for each day absent up to a total of five days.